Rajdeep-18/AI-image-Generator/README.md

 # React App

-A simple image generator using OpenAI api
+A simple image generator using OpenAI api<br/>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).